BBC Television Shakespeare: Seasons 1 and 2 (Cedric Messina, producer)

 From a practical point of view, during his tenure as producer, Messina was not overly involved in the actual taping of each episode.
-While he chose the director, assisted in the principal casting, attended some rehearsals, visited the set from time to time, and occasionally watched the editing, the director was responsible for the major aesthetic decisions – camera placement and movement, blocking, production design, costumes, music and editing.
+While he chose the director and assisted in the principal casting, the director was responsible for the major aesthetic decisions: camera placement and movement, blocking, production design, costumes, music and editing.

-Messina's legacy regarding the BBC Television Shakespeare can perhaps best be seen as something of a mixed bag; "what the initial Messina years cost the series in tensions, alienations, and lack of fresh thought or vigorous technical/aesthetic planning it would never recover.
+Messina's legacy regarding the BBC Television Shakespeare has been seen as something of a mixed bag; "what the initial Messina years cost the series in tensions, alienations, and lack of fresh thought or vigorous technical/aesthetic planning it would never recover.
 That we have the televised Shakespeare series at all is entirely due to Messina; that we have the Shakespeare series we have and not perhaps a better, more exciting one is also in large part due to Messina."